Sharing ideas, teaching tips and resources for the homeschool journey.

 Homeschooling is legal throughout Australia, though regulations vary between states.
 Some parents prefer not to register with the state authorities and so exact figures on the number of homeschooling children are unavailable.

-The 2001 census indicated close to 30 000 children could be homeschooling in Australia.
+The 2001 census indicated close to 30 000 children could homeschool in Australia.
 Most commentators agree that this is a conservative estimate and that considerable growth in numbers has occurred since.

 If you're wondering about homeschooling can I suggest you consider our ebook